Book signing with author Marc C. Johnson

 Marc C. Johnson has worked as a broadcast journalist, a top aide to Cecil D. Andrus, Idaho’s longest serving governor, and a public affairs and crisis communications consultant.
 Marc spent nearly 25 years in various capacities with Gallatin Public Affairs, including serving as the firm’s president and the long-time managing partner of the Idaho office.
 A student of political history, Marc writes and speaks regularly on political history with particular focus on the New Deal era, U.S. Senate history and the America presidency.
 He lives on the north coast of Oregon.

-We will be hosting a lecture by Marc at 5 PM in the Procrastinator Theater located in the Student Union Building on the campus of Montana State University before the book signing and reception in the Leigh Lounge, also located at Montana State University.
+We will be hosting a lecture by Marc at 5 PM in the Procrastinator Theater located in the Student Union Building on the campus of Montana State University before the book signing.
 This event is free and open to the public.

 Click here to see the book on Amazon